anic17/DiskRead/README.md

  Set a custom starting offset for the file

  `-s, --size <read size>`
- Read a specific amount of bytes from the file
+ Read a specific amount of bytes from the file.
+512 bytes are read by default

+ `-u, --uppercase`
+ Display hexadecimal values in uppercase

+ `-x, --hexadecimal`
+ Only display the hexadecimal representation

 ### Examples
  `diskread \\.\PhysicalDrive0 -s 512 -o 0 -e bootsect.bak`